Kristina01111000/Drws_site/README.md

 8/21

-Finish feedback on audio files
+Finish feedback on audio files only 9 left
-Make a list of 4-5 that are good enough to put on the site and send them to him Come up with any topics that he could do better on and send them to him so he can rerecord one keep rating the audio files, keep a list of  what he should rerecord